damianhakert/damianhakert.github.io/source/handbook/index.html.md

 If you install [MobileDay (Free)](https://mobileday.com/) on your phone and give it access to your Google Calendar it can dial into conference calls for you.
 It is very good at detecting the number and password from the calendar invite.

+### Keeping You Awake

+[Keeping You Awake (Free & Open Source)](https://github.com/newmarcel/KeepingYouAwake) is a macOS utility application that can prevent your Mac from entering sleep mode for a predefined duration or as long as it is activated.

 ### Visual help to differentiate between GitLab servers

 If you are working on multiple GitLab instances and want to have a visual differentiation, you can change the default [Application theme](http://docs.gitlab.com/ce/profile/preferences.html#application-theme) to a different color.